-The Donut Hole or Coverage Gap is a
+The Donut Hole (or Coverage Gap) is a

-or Medicare Advantage plan coverage where, prior to 2011, you were 100% responsible for the cost of your prescription drugs -
+- you were 100% responsible for the cost of your prescription drugs -

 However, starting in 2011, Medicare Part D prescription drug

 plans and the brand-name pharmaceutical drug manufacturers began to share a portion of your Donut Hole medication expenses giving you what is now called the Donut Hole discount

 Now if you reach the Donut Hole portion of your drug coverage, you are no longer responsible for paying 100% of the retail drug price, and instead, you pay a discounted price for formulary drugs.
 The Donut Hole discount increased each year until 2020 when the Donut Hole officially "closed" and you pay a 25% co-insurance for all formulary drugs while in the Coverage Gap.

 If your average monthly retail drug costs are over $335

 you will enter the Donut Hole sometime during 2020.
 The higher your